Miguel Cabrera Preview, Player Props: Tigers vs. Twins

 Twins Pitching Rankings

-- The pitching staff for the Twins has a collective 9.7 K/9 to pace MLB.
+- The pitching staff for the Twins has a collective 9.7 K/9 to pace the league.

-- The Twins have the sixth-ranked team ERA across all league pitching staffs (3.88).
+- The Twins have a 3.87 team ERA that ranks fifth among all league pitching staffs.

-- Twins pitchers combine to allow 138 total home runs at a rate of 1.2 per game (to rank 15th in the league).

-- The righty's most recent appearance came on Wednesday against the Detroit Tigers, when he threw five innings, surrendering four earned runs while giving up 11 hits.
+- The righty's last appearance came on Thursday against the Detroit Tigers, when he threw six innings, surrendering one earned run while giving up three hits.

-- The 28-year-old has amassed an ERA of 3.40, with 8.9 strikeouts per nine innings, in 19 games this season.
-Opponents are batting .247 against him.
+- In 13 games this season, the 35-year-old has a 3.97 ERA and 10.4 strikeouts per nine innings, while allowing a batting average of .230 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.